Sylius/Sylius/bundles/SyliusInventoryBundle/installation.rst

 Routing configuration
 -------------------------------

-Import routing configuration by adding following to your `app/config/routing.yml``.
+Import the routing configuration by adding the following to your `app/config/routing.yml``.

 .. code-block:: yaml